-Pemphigus vulgaris (PV) is a potentially fatal disorder in which autoantibodies against desmosomal cell adhesion molecules known as desmogleins cause blistering of the skin and mucous membranes.
+Pemphigus vulgaris is a potentially fatal disorder in which autoantibodies against desmosomal cell adhesion molecules known as desmogleins cause blistering of the skin and mucous membranes.
 Our laboratory is interested in better understanding pathogenic mechanisms in this model organ-specific autoimmune disease, from both the immunologic and cell biologic perspectives.

 Our laboratory is also investigating the cell regulatory pathways that promote desmosomal adhesion.
 We have shown that the p38 MAPK/MK2 axis is a critical regulator of desmosomal adhesion in keratinocytes and that inhibition of this pathway can ameliorate pemphigus skin blistering.
 Ongoing projects are studying the regulation of desmosomal adhesion and desmosomal protein expression in keratinocytes to better understand how anti-desmoglein antibodies cause the loss of cell adhesion and how we might interfere with these pathways to improve disease.

-Xuming Mao, MD/PhD, research associate
+Xuming Mao, MD/PhD, senior research investigator

 Christoph Ellebrecht, MD, postdoctoral fellow